-From the theoretical point of view, several approaches have been made in the literature to attempt to describe the demagnetization of irreversible type-II superconductors subjected to crossed magnetic field, including the two-velocity hydrodynamic model,16 E-J power law models,^{7,11,14} and a wide number of material laws contextualized into our generalized critical state model.^{10,17} However, nowadays is well known that the two-velocity hydrodynamic model cannot explain all the experimental facts observed in type-II superconductors, as it is the case of the inversion of the current flow in a longitudinal transport problem (a current is applied parallel to some bias magnetic field), a phenomena which has been successfully explained into the generalized critical state theory.[?]
-Furthermore, due to the recently reported possibility to extend and compare the E-J power law models with the critical state model,18 the critical state theory is still the strongest candidate to explain the electromagnetic behavior of type-II superconductors.
+From the theoretical point of view, several approaches have been made in the literature to attempt to describe the demagnetization of irreversible type-II superconductors subjected to crossed magnetic field, including the two-velocity hydrodynamic model,15 E-J power law models,^{7,10,13} and a wide number of material laws contextualized into our generalized critical state theory.9 Nevertheless, nowadays, it is well known that the two-velocity hydrodynamic model cannot explain all the experimental facts observed in type-II superconductors.16 Moreover, due to the recently reported possibility to extend and compare the E-J power law models with the material law of the critical state theory,17 the critical state is still the strongest candidate to explain the electromagnetic behavior of type-II superconductors.
 In this approach, the equilibrium configurations of flux quanta are treated by the macroscopic relation $|\mathbf{J} \times \mathbf{B}| \leq F_p$ between the volume pinning force and the average values of the current density and magnetic flux density, i.e., a maximum value for the pinning force is equivalent to a critical value in the component of the current density perpendicular to the local magnetic induction, $J{\perp} \leq J{c\perp}$.